ggonnella/gfapy/README.rst

 ~~~~~~~~~~~~

 Gfapy is distributed as a Python package and can be installed using
-the python package manager pip.
+the Python package manager pip, as well as conda (in the Bioconda channel).

 The following command installs the current stable version from the Python
 Packages index::